popovicsandras/SeloinJs/README.md

 ```

 ###### resolveProvider
-Resolving the provider of a registered service having the **Parameter list prepender** as the container's resolver will return a modified, auto-injected surrogate class/function.
+Resolving the provider of a registered service having the **Parameter list prepender** as the container's injector will return a modified, auto-injected surrogate class/function.
 For this reason use the resolveProvider method of **Parameter list prepender** carefully, since everytime it creates a new derived class / wrapped function from the original class/function.
 The container is auto-injected as the first Parameter, which means that you don't have to pass the container when you create a new instance / call the function of the returned provider.

 ```javascript
 class Car {